aimagelab/Alfie/README.md

 # Alfie

-This repository contains the reference code and dataset for the paper [Alfie:Democratising RGBA Image Generation With No $$$](https://arxiv.org/abs/2408.14826).
+This repository contains the reference code and dataset for the paper [Alfie: Democratising RGBA Image Generation With No $$$](https://arxiv.org/abs/2408.14826).
 If you find it useful, please cite it as:
 ```
 @inproceedings{quattrini2024alfie,